Invoca/developer-docs/source/api_documentation/network_integration/ringpools/index.rst

   * - fill_immediately
     - boolean
-    - If true, the ringpool will immediately be filled with phone numbers up the the max_pool_size if numbers are available.
-If false, the pool is initially filled at 10% capacity.
+    - When true, the ringpool will immediately be filled with phone numbers up to the max_pool_size if numbers are available.
+When false, the pool is initially filled at 10% capacity.
+Defaults to false.

 Endpoint: